Svetlana Uvarova: Biography

-In 1996—1997, Svetlana was a psychologist in the Medical Advisory Center MRI.
+In 1996–1997, Uvarova was a psychologist in the Medical Advisory Center MRI.
 Since 1997 to 1999 she worked as a psychologist at the Charitable Foundation for promoting Mental Culture Institute of developmental psychotechnologies;

-In 1999—2001, Svetlana was a Director of Kyiv branch institution of the East European Institute of Psychoanalysis;
+In 1999–2001, she was a Director of Kyiv branch institution of the East European Institute of Psychoanalysis;

-In 2000 she became a board member of the European Confederation of Psychoanalytic Psychotherapies (Vienna, Austria);
+In 2000, she became a board member of the European Confederation of Psychoanalytic Psychotherapies (Vienna, Austria);

-2001—2004 — Director of the LLC International Institute of Depth Psychology;
+In 2001–2004 she was a Director of the LLC International Institute of Depth Psychology;

-In 2003 she became President of the All-Ukrainian Non-Governmental Organization Ukrainian Association of psychoanalysis and editor-in-chief of the journal Psychoanalysis.Chronicle (Kyiv, Ukraine).
+In 2003, she became President of the All-Ukrainian Non-Governmental Organization Ukrainian Association of psychoanalysis and editor-in-chief of the journal Psychoanalysis.Chronicle (Kyiv, Ukraine).
 In the next year Svetlana became a Rector of the Private Higher Educational Establishment International Institute of Depth Psychology.

 Since 2005, Svetlana is a member of the editorial board of the European Journal of Psychoanalysis (Rome, Italy);

 In 2008 Svetlana took part in the educational project Organization and assistance in stress and crisis situations organized by The Community Stress Prevention Center (Israel);

-In 2012 she became a member of the World Council for Psychotherapy (Vienna, Austria);
+In 2012, she became a member of the World Council for Psychotherapy (Vienna, Austria);

 In 2013 she became an editor-in-chief of Russian language version of the European Journal of Psychoanalysis (Kyiv, Ukraine);

 In March, 2015, she became corresponding member of the G.S.
 Kostiuk Institute of Psychology of the National Academy of Educational Sciences of Ukraine;

 In 2015 she became a President of the International Federation of Psychoanalysis (Strasburg, France).